UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 | neg\_mean\_squared\_error  |   -0.3873119 |
 | r2                         |    0.4954661 |

 Table 3.
-Tuned RandomForestClassifier model test results.
+Tuned RandomForestRegressor model test results.

-We then examined the weight of the features present in our best scoring `RandomForestClassifier` and charted the weight of each in the model (Figure 2).
+We then examined the weight of the features present in our best scoring `RandomForestRegressor` and charted the weight of each in the model (Figure 2).
 Alcohol was found to be the feature most heavily associated with higher wine quality scores with a target weight of 0.24.
 Other features such as density, citric acid, and sulphates appear to have